M. A. G. Osmani: Operation Searchlight

 Before the crackdown the student and youth wings of the Awami League set up training camps and trained volunteers with Bengali helpers and student cadets.
 The league leadership declared independence on 7 March 1971.
 Bengali ex-servicemen held rallies supporting independence; officers and troops kept abreast of the political situation in East Pakistan, which was becoming uncertain and confrontational.
 Majid and Osmani reportedly designed a military plan of action: capture the Dhaka airport and Chittagong seaport, sealing off the province.
-The EPR and police would capture Dhaka, aided by Awami League volunteers, and cantonments would be neutralized by Bengali soldiers.
+The EPR and police would capture Dhaka, aided by Awami League volunteers, and cantonments would be neutralised by Bengali soldiers.
 Bengali officers advised sabotaging the fuel dumps at Narayanganj and Chittagong to ground Pakistani air power and cripple armed-force mobility.

 The Awami League leadership, attempting a political solution, did not endorse action or preparation for conflict by Bengali soldiers before the crackdown.
 Warnings by Bengali officers that the Pakistan Army was preparing to strike were ignored, and junior Bengali officers were told by their superiors to be prudent and avoid political issues.

 The Pakistan Army caught the Bengali political leadership and soldiers by surprise.
-Resistance to Operation Searchlight was spontaneous and disorganized, and nearly all the Awami League leadership fled to Calcutta.
+Resistance to Operation Searchlight was spontaneous and disorganised, and nearly all the Awami League leadership fled to Calcutta.
 Bengali soldiers were largely unaware of the larger situation; many units performed routine duties as late as 31 March, rebelling only under Pakistani attack.
 A general amnesty for Bengali troops suggested by Pakistani generals on 31 March was ignored.
 Group Captain A.K.
-Khandkar witnessed the departure of Yahia and warned Sheikh Mujibur Rahman of Pakistani troop movements.
+Khandkar witnessed the departure of Yahya and warned Sheikh Mujibur Rahman of Pakistani troop movements.
 His 26 March declaration of independence was largely unnoticed.
 No countrywide communication reached Bengali soldiers to begin the uprising; they rebelled when they were attacked or heard news of the Pakistani attack.

-Osmani was at the home of Sheikh Mujibur Rahman when Bengali officers informed Awami League leaders of Yahia Khan's departure and the army movements.
-After Rahman refused to go into hiding, Osmani hid in Dhaka until 29 March, shaved off his mustache (he was known as "the man attached to a mustache") and left for the Indian border.
+Osmani was at the home of Sheikh Mujibur Rahman when Bengali officers informed Awami League leaders of Yahya Khan's departure and the army movements.
+After Rahman refused to go into hiding, Osmani hid in Dhaka until 29 March, shaved off his moustache (he was known as "the man attached to a moustache") and left for the Indian border.
 He went to Jingira, then by boat to Daudkandi (where suspicious residents detained him before the brother of the local member of parliament helped free him).
 Osmani walked and crossed the Gomoti by boat (with the help of a Bengali army signal corps officer), reaching India by 2 April 1971.